 Peggy was eager to go through the options with me to fit the meal service around my preference.

-The culinary experience began with a version of a signature, the Singapore Chicken & Lamb Satay with onions, cucumber and spicy peanut sauce..
+The culinary experience began with Singapore Chicken & Lamb Satay with onions, cucumber and spicy peanut sauce..

 For a familiar dish, this was as delicious as ever.